CertiK LogoCertiK Logo

 Major

-Theft or permanent freezing of unclaimed yield
+Theft or permanent freezing of unclaimed yield and rewards.

 Medium